History of retail: The 17th–19th centuries

 By the 17th century, permanent shops with more regular trading hours were beginning to supplant markets and fairs as the main retail outlet.
 Provincial shopkeepers were active in almost every English market town.
 These shopkeepers sold general merchandise, much like a contemporary convenience store or a general store.
 For example, William Allen, a mercer in Tamworth who died in 1604, sold spices alongside furs and fabrics.
-William Stout of Lancaster retailed sugar, tobacco, nails and prunes at both his shop and at the central markets.
+William Stout of Lancaster retailed sugar, tobacco, nails, and prunes at both his shop and at the central markets.
 His autobiography reveals that he spent most of his time preparing products for sale at the central market, which brought an influx of customers into town.

-As the number of shops grew, they underwent a transformation.
-The trappings of a modern shop, which had been entirely absent from the sixteenth- and early seventeenth-century store, gradually made way for store interiors and shopfronts that are more familiar to modern shoppers.
-Prior to the eighteenth century, the typical retail store had no counter, display cases, chairs, mirrors, changing rooms, etc. However, the opportunity for the customer to browse merchandise, touch and feel products began to be available, with retail innovations from the late 17th and early 18th centuries.
-Glazing was widely used from the early 18th century.
-English commentators pointed to the speed at which glazing was installed, Daniel Defoe, writing in 1726, noted that "Never was there such painting and guildings, such sashings and looking-glasses as the shopkeepers as there is now."
+As the number of shops grew, they also changed.
+The trappings of a modern shop, which had been absent from the sixteenth- and early seventeenth-century store, gradually made way for store interiors and shopfronts that are more familiar to modern shoppers.
+Before the eighteenth century, the typical retail store had no counter, display cases, chairs, mirrors, changing rooms, etc. However, the opportunity for the customer to browse merchandise, and touch and feel products began to be available, with retail innovations from the late 17th and early 18th centuries.
+For example, glazing was widely used from the early 18th century.
+English commentators pointed to the speed at which glazing was installed, Daniel Defoe, writing in 1726, noted that "Never was there such painting and gildings, such sashing's and looking-glasses as the shopkeepers as there is now."

 Outside the major metropolitan cities, few stores could afford to serve one type of clientele exclusively.
-However, gradually retail shops introduced innovations that would allow them to separate wealthier customers from the "riff raff."
+However, gradually retail shops introduced innovations that would allow them to separate wealthier customers from the "riff-raff."
 One technique was to have a window opening out onto the street from which customers could be served.
 This allowed the sale of goods to the common people, without encouraging them to come inside.
-Another solution, that came into vogue from the late sixteenth century was to invite favored customers into a back-room of the store, where goods were permanently on display.
+Another solution, that came into vogue from the late sixteenth century was to invite favored customers into a backroom of the store, where goods were permanently on display.
 Yet another technique that emerged around the same time was to hold a showcase of goods in the shopkeeper's private home for the benefit of wealthier clients.
 Samuel Pepys, for example, writing in 1660, describes being invited to the home of a retailer to view a wooden jack.
-The eighteenth-century English entrepreneurs, Josiah Wedgewood and Matthew Boulton, both staged expansive showcases of their wares in their private residences or in rented halls.
+The eighteenth-century English entrepreneurs, Josiah Wedgewood and Matthew Boulton, both staged expansive showcases of their wares in their private residences or rented halls.